 - Can you trust it to correctly compute the amount due?

 - Will you enter the data correctly?
-Will you know if you didn’t?
+How will you know if you didn’t?

 - Will the IRS accept it?